Football at the 2012 Summer Olympics – Men's tournament

 The men's football tournament at the 2012 Summer Olympics was held in London and five other cities in Great Britain from 26 July to 11 August.
 Associations affiliated with FIFA were invited to enter their men's U-23 teams in regional qualifying competitions, from which 15 teams, plus the hosts Great Britain, reached the final tournament.
 Men's teams were allowed to augment their squads with three players over the age of 23.
 It was the first men's Olympic football tournament to feature a team representing Great Britain since the 1960 Summer Olympics in Rome.
-The competition also marks the return of Uruguay to an Olympic Championship since 1928 when it became two-time champions.
+The competition also marked Uruguay's men's football team's first Olympic appearance since 1928, when it won its second consecutive gold medal.

 The gold medal was won by Mexico who defeated Brazil 2–1 in the final.

 Schedule

 The match schedule of the men's tournament.

 Qualification

 Each National Olympic Committee may enter one men's team in the football tournament.
 The 2004 and 2008 Olympic gold-medallists Argentina failed to qualify, after finishing third in the South American qualifying tournament.